-If you are a single traveler, we will find a roommate for you, but if we cannot find you a roommate, we will not charge you a single supplement.
+If you are a single traveler, we will try to find a roommate for you, but if we cannot pair you with a roommate, we will not charge you a single supplement.
 If space is available, some cabins can be booked as a single by adding 90% over the listed cabin cost.